 iPhone 14: Software and performance

-The performance of the iPhone 14, like its predecessor, continues to be largely impressive.
-The upgraded A15 chip remains leaps ahead of the competition, and using the iPhone 14 is an absolute breeze with fluid multitasking capabilities and gaming performance.
-In our testing, the new iPhone 14 offered slightly improved single-core benchmarks over iPhone 14, and a lower score than iPhone 13 in the multi-core test.
+Like its predecessor, the iPhone 14's performance continues to be largely impressive.
+The upgraded A15 chip remains ahead of the competition, and using the iPhone 14 is an absolute breeze with fluid multitasking capabilities and gaming performance.
+In our testing, the new iPhone 14 offered slightly improved single-core benchmarks over iPhone 14 and a lower score than iPhone 13 in the multi-core test.
 As in previous years, the iPhone has never been about benchmarks, and nobody uses their phone to do benchmarking.
-It’s just a number for reference. iPhone 14 remains one of the most processor-capable smartphones money can buy.
-Where you’ll really notice this performance is in intensive actions like photo image processing with the new Photonic Engine and cool iOS 16 features like Live Text.
+It's just a number for reference. iPhone 14 remains one of the most processor-capable smartphones money can buy.
+You'll notice this performance in intensive actions like photo image processing with the new Photonic Engine and excellent iOS 16 features like Live Text.

 iPhone 14: Battery

-The iPhone 14 comes with improved battery life over the iPhone 13 and prior models.
+The iPhone 14 has improved battery life over the iPhone 13 and prior models.
 Gains are marginal, but the company says you’re good for 20 hours of video playback compared to 19 in previous models.
-As noted, the iPhone 14 Plus has a massive 4,325 mAh battery good for 26 hours of video playback, so if battery life is key for you, the iPhone 14 Plus is definitely worth considering.
-Both also support fast charging so you can get 50% battery in around 30 minutes of charging with a 20W adapter that doesn’t come with the phone.
+As noted, the iPhone 14 Plus has a massive 4,325 mAh battery good for 26 hours of video playback, so if battery life is vital for you, the iPhone 14 Plus is worth considering.
+Both also support fast charging, so you can get 50% battery in around 30 minutes with a 20W adapter that doesn’t come with the phone.
 You’ll also still get the same USB-C to Lightning cable.
 Rumors indicate Apple is reserving USB-C for the iPhone 15 next year, and it seems a shame we’ve had to wait so long for this.
 Owning a Lightning iPhone alongside multiple USB-C Apple devices continues to be a massive pain.

-Overall, the battery on the iPhone 14 continues to be really good, as it has done in previous years.
-Between all-day battery life and fast charging it’s definitely not a limiting factor, and Apple has done well to make improvements to battery life while improving the camera and upping the processor.
+Overall, the battery on the iPhone 14 continues to be good, as it has done in previous years.
+Between all-day battery life and fast charging, it’s not a limiting factor.
+Apple has done well to improve battery life while improving the camera and upping the processor.

 iPhone 14: Cameras

-The iPhone 14 has a new main camera with a larger sensor and bigger pixels.
+The iPhone 14 has a new primary camera with a larger sensor and bigger pixels.
 It also has a new True Tone Flash.
 That means better lighting in all your photos, especially low-light shots.
-The Photonic Engine, exclusive to iPhone 14 and 14 Pro, delivers 2.5x low-light gains according to Apple, and 2x in the Ultra Wide camera, which hasn’t been upgraded.
+The Photonic Engine, exclusive to iPhone 14 and 14 Pro, delivers 2.5x low-light gains, according to Apple, and 2x in the Ultra Wide camera, which hasn’t been upgraded.

 Another upgrade this year is video, with an all-new action mode for super smooth video and cinematic video now in 4K 30 FPS, a big jump over 1080p from last year.